Doc's Island

 Doc's Island is an adventure module published in 1983 for the Advanced Dungeons & Dragons fantasy role-playing game.

 Plot summary

 Doc's Island is an adventure in which the player characters must deliver the Egg of the Phoenix to the unusual Doc's Island.

 Publication history

 R-4 Doc's Island was written by Frank Mentzer, with art by Bob Walters, and published by TSR/RPGA in 1983 as a 16-page booklet with an outer folder.
-The module was a limited edition, sold only to members of the RPGA.
-It was later rewritten, and collected with the other modules from the R-series in I12 Egg of the Phoenix.
+The module was a limited edition, and was only available for purchase to RPGA members.
+It was subsequently rewritten, and collected with the other modules from the R-series in I12 Egg of the Phoenix.